 - 600–1,800 milligrams for patients with neuropathy and diabetic neuropathy (dosages this high should only be taken with supervision from a doctor)

+Who should not take alpha lipoic acid?
 Some potential interactions, or circumstances where you want to speak to your doctor before taking extra alpha lipoic supplements, include: